-Prior to Microsoft, he was an Assistant United States Attorney in the Southern District of New York, where he was one of the country’s first prosecutors of computer, electronic and intellectual property crimes.
-In private practice at Debevoise & Plimpton in New York, he represented companies such as Sony and Time Inc. on matters related to new technologies and media law.
-And prior to law school, Tom worked in the newsroom of The New York Times and was a stringer for the Associated Press.
+Prior to Microsoft, Rubin was an Assistant United States Attorney in the Southern District of New York, where he was one of the country’s first prosecutors of computer and intellectual property crimes and was awarded the U.S. Department of Justice’s Director’s Award for Superior Performance.
+In private practice at Debevoise & Plimpton, he represented companies such as Sony and Time Inc. on matters related to new technologies and media law.
+He also clerked for Judge Leonard B. Sand in the U.S. District Court for the Southern District of New York and Chief Judge James L. Oakes in the U.S. Court of Appeals for the Second Circuit.
+Prior to law school, he worked in the newsroom of The New York Times and was a stringer for the Associated Press.

 A graduate of Yale and of Stanford Law School, Rubin currently serves on the Board of Directors of Creative Commons, the Steering Committee of the Reporters Committee for Freedom of the Press, the Board of Visitors at Stanford Law School, and the Board of Advisors of CCH’s Guide to Computer Law.
 He was also a member of the Intellectual Property Commission of the MIT Media Lab.